Pecneb/computer_vision_research/README.md

 Create feature vectors for Classification.
 A feature vector could be the start middle and end detection.

+The KNN Classifier only accepts N x 2 dimension feature vectors, so a feature vector can be created from the euclidean distance of the enter and middle detection as the first feature, and euclidean distance of the middle and end detection as the second feature.

 ## Documentation

 1. Building main loop of the program to be able to input video sources, using OpenCV VideoCapture.
 From VideoCapture object frames can be read. `cv.imshow("FRAME", frame)` imshow function opens GUI window to show actual frame.